 RCB FIELD DAY

-During RCB Field Day, all eleven res colleges come together for friendly competition, food, music, and prizes.
-Events include Human Foosball, Tug-O-War, an eating contest, and the Chair-iot Race, where members of a res college push their respective Faculty Chair around the Lakefill in a shopping cart.
+During RCB Field Day in the spring, all ten res colleges come together for friendly competition, food, music, and prizes.
+Events include, Tug-of-War, Water Balloon Toss, Gladiator (jousting), and the Chair-iot Race, where members of a res college push their respective Faculty Chair around the Lakefill in a shopping cart.
 Res college can also earn points through RCB Penny Wars, the Field Day Video Competition, and general spirit.
 If you have any questions, concerns, or ideas, email the VP of ICR.

-In order to earn money for Relay for Life and earn points for Field Day, res colleges compete in Penny Wars.
+In order to earn money for Relay for Life and earn points for Field Day in the spring, res colleges compete in Penny Wars.
 Res college earn the monetary amount they have collected in coins, but are deducted the monetary amount they have in bills.
 For two days, res colleges add coins to their bins and add bills to their rivals.
 Sabotage is highly encouraged.
 If you have questions, concerns, or ideas for Penny Wars or Relay for Life, email the VP of Philanthropy.

 Sporcle is a trivia competition where teams of four compete for fun prizes such as Amazon or Evanston gift cards.
 The contestants answer trivia questions throughout the competition, get free food, and bond with the other teams.
 If you have questions, concerns, or ideas, email the VP of Academic Affairs.

 Res Talks is a two night event where students can come listen to Northwestern's professors talk about topics of interest.
 The professors could talk about any subject, be it the subject they teach, a field they are interested in, or something more informal like music preferences or brain games.
 Res Talks is an amazing opportunity to learn something new or meet some of Northwestern's esteemed professors.
 If you have questions, a professor recommendation, or other concerns, email the VP of Academic Affairs.